 For some uses of your Balance Account, PayPal may determine currency conversion is necessary.
 The applicable currency conversion spread can be found on our Fees page under the heading Currency Conversions.

 You can find a list of all fees for the Balance Account on the PayPal Balance Long Form Disclosure.

-You can use your Balance Account as the funding source to send money to a friend or family member using the send money feature in your linked personal PayPal account (sometimes called “personal payments” or “peer-to-peer/P2P payments”).
-You can send money to a friend or family member even if they don’t have a PayPal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose your Balance Account as the payment method you want to use.
-If the person to whom you are sending money does not have a PayPal account, they can claim it by opening a PayPal account.
+You can use your Balance Account as the funding source to send money to a friend or family member using the send money feature in your linked personal account.
+You can send money to a friend or family member even if they don’t have an eligible PayPal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose your Balance Account as the payment method you want to use.
+If the person to whom you are sending money does not have an eligible PayPal account, they can claim it by opening an eligible PayPal account.
 If they don’t claim it, it will be refunded to you.

 The fees applicable to sending money can be found on the PayPal Balance Long Form Disclosure (see Exhibit 1 to these terms and conditions) and will be disclosed to you in advance each time you initiate a transaction to send money to a friend or family member.
 If you convert money in your Balance Account balance from one currency to another before sending money, PayPal’s transaction exchange rate (including our currency conversion spread) will be used.

 PayPal Savings will be linked to your PayPal account.
 Additional information about PayPal Savings can be found in the PayPal User Agreement.